GeospatialPython/pyshp/README.md

     >>> import shapefile

-The examples below will use a shapefile created from the U.S. Census Bureau Blockgroups data set near San Francisco, CA and available in the github repository of the pyshp GitHub site.
+The examples below will use a shapefile created from the U.S. Census Bureau Blockgroups data set near San Francisco, CA and available in the git repository of the pyshp GitHub site.

 ## Reading Shapefiles

 To read a shapefile create a new "Reader" object and pass it the name of an existing shapefile.
-The shapefile format is acutally a collection of three files.
+The shapefile format is actually a collection of three files.
 You specify the base filename of the shapefile or the complete filename of any of the shapefile component files.